kswedberg/jquery-carousel-lite/readme.md

 By [Karl Swedberg](http://www.learningjquery.com/), based on the original by [Ganeshji Marwaha](gmarwaha.com).

 This jQuery plugin creates a carousel-style navigation widget for images, or any content, from simple HTML markup.
-Check out a [bare-bones demo](http://plugins.learningjquery.com/jcarousellite/demo/).

 ## Getting Started